How to Grow and Plant Daffodils

 It is safe to dead head Daffodils, taking the top, just removing the spent flower and no more.
 It is important not to tie up or restrict the fading leaves, which will increase the risk of the Daffodils coming up blind next year.
 The leaves help to provide food to the bulb for next year.

-When Daffodils are grown in a lawn, it is best avoid mowing for about 6 weeks.
+If you are growing Daffodils in a lawn, avoid mowing for about 6 weeks.
 This is also the time to feed Daffodils, a balanced liquid feed every couple of weeks until the foliage has died down.

 An Inspring Spring Combination

 This combination is the Himalayan white birch,Betula Utilis Jacquemontii, with spring blossom and underplanted with daffodils.
-It makes a beautiful display in a spring garden and this image was taken at an open NGS garden, Stoke Albany House.
+It makes a beautiful display in a spring garden and I took this image at an open NGS garden, Stoke Albany House

 And now for something completely different, Sea Daffodils.

 Often spotted growing in the dunes on beaches around the Mediterranean, Pancratium maritimum, the sea daffodil has lovely white flowers on a short stem.
 In its native habitat, it flowers from August to October and is not related to the daffodil, although it is a bulb.
 In theory it is possible to grow in the UK, it is hardy down to -5, but the sea daffodil does need a hot summer to induce flowering, markedly absent this year,( and others,) 2023.
-Without a good amount of sun flowering maybe disappointing.
+If there is not enough sun, the flowers might not bloom well.

 You are bound to find it on a beach if you holiday around the Med, along with Sea Holly and other natives.